 Green manures are valuable for improving the availability of nutrients for crops (including nitrogen but in some cases also phosphorous, calcium and trace minerals), and for controlling weeds and reducing soil erosion and runoff.
 Planting them via undersowing can help to address problems of timing, if the main crop is sown late.
 Alternatively, a rotation system with leys allows the green manures to be in the soil for longer (i.e. up to 1 or 2 years) and can thus bring more benefits to the soil.
-The 6 acre Chagfood Community Supported Agriculture (CSA) farm in Devon, for example, uses an 8 block rotation system which includes a 2 year ley.
+Tydden Teg, a regenerative farm near Caernarfon in north Wales, uses a 7-block rotation system including a 2 year ley on its field crops.